kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 ## A Plan

-1. It doesn't have to be perfect or using fancy things like C/C++ interopability that can integrate with Skia or Harfbuzz or even use it widely.
+1. It doesn't have to be perfect or using fancy things like C/C++ interopability.
 2. The browser engine can read URL, parse the content from URL with HTML parser, CSS parser, and JavaScript Engine then show it in a page in a tab.
 That's it for a good start.

 But, I need a solid and robust resource to teach me how to make a web browser.